 Period 1 08:45-10:15

-The General Japanese Courses and Co-learning in Multicultural Classroom (CMC) are open to overseas students enrolled at Hokkaido University with a student visa (research students or “kenkyusei”, graduate students, special auditors, and special research students), and overseas teaching and research staff.
+The Introductory classes are open to overseas students enrolled at Hokkaido University with a student visa (research students or “kenkyusei”, graduate students, special auditors, and special research students), and overseas teaching and research staff.
 Please be reminded that auditors, credited auditors, and Bachelor’s degree program students are not eligible to register.

 |Applications and Placement Test period||

 Apply online here and take the online placement test between 3 PM, Monday, November 20th through 3 PM, Monday, November 27th 2017.
 [Japan Standard Time]